KATIETOLER/idea-box/README.md

 __To save a new idea:__
 - In the input fields, enter a unique title, as well as an accompanying body.
 Remember, your idea can be about ANYTHING.
 This app can't judge, yet.
 - Once you've input both a title and body, hit the "Save" button below to save your idea.
-- an Idea card will be created directly below the text, and...
+- An Idea card will be created directly below the text, and...
 Tadaaa!
 Your idea is now saved and visible in an easy to read format.

 ![Submitting a New Idea](https://media1.giphy.com/media/CoYi9xZD3eayC5rrde/giphy.gif)